Try These Local Favorites When You Visit Japan

 It comes fully seasoned, which makes it perfect as a drinking snack.

-For drinks, this is where Japanese sake truly shines.
+This is where Japanese sake truly shines.

 🐠 Grilled Hokke (ホッケの開き)

-This is one of the most loved fish dishes in Japanese izakaya.
+Hokke is one of the most loved fish dishes in Japanese izakaya.

-It’s rich in fat, but not heavy.
+The flesh is rich with fat, but never heavy.

 Hokke is usually served with grated daikon radish.

-This dish pairs well with almost any drink:
+This dish pairs with almost anything:

 beer, whisky, sake, shochu, or highballs.